michelfernandez/cove/site/content/english/sav-fsa.md

 {{< intro-partner
   "swisscom.png"
-  "Basierend auf der qualifizierten elektronischen Signatur QES der Swisscom"
+  "Based on the qualified electronic signature QES by Swisscom"
 >}}

 {{% /content %}}